gershnik/intrusive_shared_ptr/README.md

 `operator->*` so that pointers to members could be accessed via the same syntax as for raw pointers.
 In non-generic code you can always work around it via `(*p).*whatever` but in generic code this is not an option.

-### Correct implementation of the "reference counted base" class

-This is not directly a problem with smart pointers but with a base class often provided together with them to implement an intrusively counted class.
-Very often they contain subtle bugs (see ['A note on implementing reference counted objects'](doc/reference_counting.md) for more details).
-It is also tricky to create a base class that can work well for different requirements without compromising efficiency.

-### Support for weak pointers

-Continuing on the base class theme, when doing intrusive reference counting, supporting (or not) weak pointers is the responsibility of the counted class.
-Supporting weak pointers also usually involves tradeoffs in terms of performance or memory consumption.
-This library provides a separate base class that enables decent implementation of weak pointers.

 ### Atomic access

 Somettimes you need to operate on smart pointers atomically.
 To the best of my knowledge noo library currently provides this functionality.

 This library provides a specialization of `std::atomic<intrusive_shared_ptr<...>>` extending to it the normal `std::atomic` semantics.

 ### Trivial ABI